Moguri/prototype-mercury/docs/gdd.rst

 Golem Acquisition
 ^^^^^^^^^^^^^^^^^

-Golems are currently acquired for free from the "Market."
+Golems are currently acquired for free from the "Foundry."
 This will be expanded on in the future (see :ref:`additional_ideas`).

 Golem Raising